Dahlgren Chapel of the Sacred Heart: Historic cross

-The cross was used in an exhibition of the Smithsonian Institution at the National Museum of American History for one year in 2017.
+The cross was displayed in an exhibition of the Smithsonian Institution at the National Museum of American History for one year in 2017.

 Though weddings in the chapel were suspended by the archdiocese in the 1990s, the chapel is now a popular venue for weddings of Georgetown alumni.

 21st century

 In 2011, Georgetown undertook an $8 million renovation of the chapel, the fourth in its history.
 Major structural renovations and interior refurbishments were made, including a reinforcement of the foundation, and the stained glass windows were removed, re-leaded, and re-installed.
 A new pipe organ was installed during the renovation.
 The building had previously been renovated in 1976 and 1990.
 Following its most recent renovation, the chapel can seat 275 people.

-In 2013, the chapel was the subject of vandalism, which involved damage to furniture and a processional cross.
-An investigation indicated that the damage was not motivated by religious desecration.
+In 2013, the chapel was vandalized, which resulted in damage to furniture and a processional cross.
+An investigation concluded the damage was not motivated by religious desecration.